 How to Use

-Benefits: Lavender aromatherapy essential oil is notably recognized for its soothing aroma, which can create a relaxed and peaceful atmosphere.
+Benefits: Lavender aromatherapy essential oil is notably recognized for its soothing aroma, which can create a peaceful atmosphere.
 Lavender is restorative to the skin and promotes a vibrant and radiant complexion.

 Regulatory Status: Lavender essential oil is listed on the FDA Generally Recognized as Safe (GRAS) list.